Insights

 When the construction of a Class 2-9 building is complete, owners are responsible for ensuring that its safety features are maintained regularly.
 The building’s Certificate of Occupancy outlines which ESMs require maintenance, including the frequency and detail of servicing.

-• Whats critical defect really mean?
+• What does critical defect really mean?

 Referenced initially in Australian Standard AS 1851:2012 a critical defect is a form of defect or fault that renders a system or item of equipment inoperative or is likely to render the system or item of equipment inoperative placing a one or more people at significant risk (death or injury) or an asset (or building) at significant risk (loss or damage) of from fire or related emergency.
 Australian Standard AS 1851 introduced the terms non-conformance, non-critical defect and critical defect in the 2012 edition of the Standard.